Postdoctoral fellow (UCLA - Los Angeles, USA)

 I am an evolutionary geneticist interested in processes leading to adaptation and diversification.
 My research aims to understand the extent to which populations can adapt and diversify as a result of both genetic and environmental constraints.
-I use quantitative genetics, experimental evolution and genomics in yeast, fruit flies and stickleback to address these issues.
+I use quantitative genetics, experimental evolution, genetic engineering and genomics in yeast, fruit flies and stickleback to address these issues.
 I apply recently developed molecular and analytical techniques to understand complex traits including traits of commercial and pharmaceutical interest.

-I am currently a postdoctoral fellow in Dr. Paul Hohenlohe's laboratory in the Department of Biological Sciences at the University of Idaho (Moscow).
+I am currently a postdoctoral fellow in Dr. Leonid Kruglyak's laboratory in the Department of Human Genetics at the University of California Los Angeles (UCLA).

 The genetic architecture underlying complex traits is becoming one of the major area of research in evolutionary genetics.
 Since the response to selection of multiple traits depends on the genetic correlations between them, much of the evolutionary dynamics can be explored by measuring the degree of pleiotropy and epistasis that arises from the underlying gene networks, a promising avenue in evolutionary genetics, medical research and food science.
 Using yeast (Saccharomyces cerevisiae), I use quantitative genetics within the context of gene networks to understand the genotype-phenotype map.
 More specifically, in collaboration with Dr. Paul Hohenlohe, I measure G-matrices of stress resistance that involve various gene regulatory networks (see Figure on the right).